Brisbane Metro construction updates

 Melbourne Street urban realm upgrades and public transport works, South Brisbane

-The next stage of works to revitalise Melbourne Street and Hope Street started in late May 2023.
-Works in this area will continue until April 2024, including:
+Construction activities to revitalise Melbourne Street and Hope Street started in May 2023 and will continue until mid-2024, including:

-• new traffic lane alignment, resurfacing and line marking
+- new traffic lane alignment, resurfacing and line marking

-• new cycle lanes with planted concrete median to separate from general traffic
+- new cycle lanes with planted concrete median to separate from general traffic

-• new hard and soft landscaping including seating and planting
+- new hard and soft landscaping including seating and planting

-• Hope Street and Melbourne Street intersection footpath upgrade
+- Hope Street and Melbourne Street intersection footpath upgrade

-• new kerb ramps and tactiles at Melbourne Street intersections with Grey Street and Merivale Street
+- new kerb ramps and tactiles at Melbourne Street intersections with Grey Street and Merivale Street

-• relocating and installing in-ground services
+- relocating and installing in-ground services

-• streamlining bus stops, including removing existing bus stops and installing a new inbound bus stop.
+- streamlining bus stops, including removing existing bus stops and installing a new inbound bus stop.

-Permanent public transport changes from May 2023:
+Permanent public transport changes in place from 15 January 2024:

 For information on public transport service changes:

 There are temporary changed pedestrian and cyclist conditions on Melbourne Street footpaths between Manning Street and Grey Street from May 2023 to mid-2024.
-As of September 2023, the temporary closure of the intersection of Melbourne Street and Hope Street has been reopened.
-The Melbourne Street left turn lane into Hope Street has also been re-opened to general traffic.

 Access for pedestrians, cyclists and local businesses on Melbourne Street and Hope Street will be maintained unless otherwise notified.
 Traffic management will be in place to safely direct motorists, pedestrians and cyclists as required.